MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Utility/Write-Host.md

 ```

 This command displays the even numbers from two through twelve.
 It uses the `ForegroundColor`
-parameter to output 'dark green' text and the `BackgroundColor` parameter to display a 'white'
+parameter to output dark green text and the `BackgroundColor` parameter to display a white
 background.

 ### Example 4: Write with different text and background colors